 SEC.
-1. In criminal cases an appeal or writ of error allowed by law shall be taken within ten days from the date of the judgment or sentence.
+1. In criminal cases an appeal or writ of error allowed by law shall be taken within ten days from the date of the judgment or sentence, except where a sentence of death is imposed, in which case the appeal shall be taken within thirty days from the date of the judgment or sentence.

 SEC.
 2. In cases in which no bills of exceptions would formerly have been necessary, the transcript of the record shall be transmitted to this Court within thirty days after the entry of the appeal or suing out of the writ of error; in all other cases the transcript shall be transmitted within fifty days.
 The transcript shall be made up as in civil cases, but the accused shall not be required to file more than two copies of the reporter's transcript, one of which shall be for inclusion in the record.